 Example of inbound sales

 Consider a software company that offers a CRM solution for small businesses.
 The company creates a series of blog posts, guides, and case studies that address common challenges small business owners face in managing customer relationships.
-These resources are optimized for search engines and shared on social media and over time, small business owners searching for CRM solutions discover the company’s content, engage with it, and eventually reach out for a demo or consultation.
+These resources are optimized for search engines and shared on social media.
+Over time, small business owners searching for CRM solutions discover the company’s content, engage with it, and eventually reach out for a demo or consultation.

 What is outbound sales?

-Outbound sales take a more proactive approach by reaching out to potential customers who may need to know your brand or offerings; a method that involves direct communication with prospects through cold calls, emails, direct mail, and in-person meetings.
+Outbound sales are more proactive in reaching out to customers who may need to know your brand or offerings.
+This method involves direct communication with prospects through cold calls, emails, direct mail, and in-person meetings.

 Key components of outbound sales